Suede Shoe Care

 Brush your shoes with your shoe cleaning brush to remove any excess dirt.
 It is important to remove as much dirt as possible so that it does not becoming trapped in the suede during the next stages.

 On your covered work surface, apply your suede renovator evenly at a distance of 30cm from the surface of the shoe.
-Allow to dry for about 15 minutes, then brush the shoe with a brass suede brush in a back and forth direction to obtain a perfect finish.
+Allow to dry for around fifteen minutes, then brush the shoe, this time using your brass brush (special brush for suede) in both directions.
+This brush is specially designed for a perfect finish.
+Don't put the laces back on until the suede is really dry.

 Result on a pair of blue suede shoes: Before / After